API Reference

 • EdDSA: Fastest performance, modern alternative

-• RS256: Use when RSA compatibility is required
+• RS256: Use when legacy RSA compatibility is required

 HTTP Signatures Module